 Our Projects

-The NeuroSys future cluster encompasses the entire value chain in five projects and is thus driving forward development in the individual areas.
-Cross-project collaboration enables the joint design of materials, components, algorithms/hardware and applications.
-Our goal is to achieve technological independence for Europe in the field of AI hardware.
+The NeuroSys future cluster encompasses the entire value chain in seven projects, thus driving development in the individual areas.
+Cross-project collaboration enables the joint design of materials, components, algorithms/hardware, and applications.
+Our goal is to achieve European technological independence in the field of AI hardware.

 - RWTH Aachen University, Compound semiconductor technology (CST)